signalfx/integrations/cadvisor/README.md

 # cadvisor-integration
 ## Overview
-This tool designed to run inside of Kubernetes cluster.
-After installation it will auto discover cluster nodes and will query stats from them on time basis.
+This tool is designed to run inside a Kubernetes cluster.
+After installation it will auto-discover cluster nodes and periodically query stats from them.
 ## Installation
-You may clone and build tool by yourself but the easiest way is to use prebuild docker image.
+You can clone and build the tool yourself, but the easiest way to install is to use a prebuilt docker image.
 Here is an example yaml file:

 	apiVersion: v1
 	kind: Pod